 • excessively high sexual activity.

-If symptoms of a pathology appear, you should be examined by a therapist or endocrinologist to identify the causes of the deviation and eliminate them in a timely manner.
-For this, blood is taken from a vein for laboratory testing (the results are known in a day).
-It is recommended to take tests on the 6-8th day of the menstrual cycle.
-For more accurate data, 15 hours before the examination, you should refrain from smoking, overeating, physical and emotional overload.
+If symptoms of pathology appear, you should be examined by a therapist or endocrinologist to identify the causes of the deviation and their timely elimination.
+To do this, blood is donated from a vein for laboratory testing (the results are known within a day).
+It is recommended to take tests on days 6-8 of the menstrual cycle.
+For more accurate data, 15 hours before the examination you should refrain from smoking, overeating, physical and emotional overload.

-Indicators from 0.4 to 3.75 nmol / l are considered normal, while it should be borne in mind that during the period of ovulation, the amount of hormonal substances in the blood increases.
+Indicators from 0.4 to 3.75 nmol/l are considered normal, but it should be taken into account that during the period of ovulation the amount of hormonal substances in the blood increases.

 Increased testosterone in women: causes

-An increase in the level of the "male" hormone can be caused by factors such as:
+An increase in the level of “male” hormone can be caused by factors such as:

-• pathologies in the work of the thyroid gland, adrenal glands, pituitary gland, ovaries;
+• pathologies in the functioning of the thyroid gland, adrenal glands, pituitary gland, ovaries;

 • genetic predisposition (pathology can be transmitted from grandmother to mother and granddaughter);

-• national sign (many Eastern women have mustaches above their lips, hair on their arms and legs);
+• a national characteristic (many eastern women have a mustache above their lips, hair on their arms and legs);

-• age-related changes (with menopause in women, testosterone is often increased due to a decrease in female hormones in the blood);
+• age-related changes (during menopause, women often have increased testosterone due to a decrease in female hormones in the blood);

-• malnutrition (starvation, strict diets, vegetarianism) leads to hormonal disruptions and the appearance of hyperandrogyny;
+• poor nutrition (fasting, strict diets, vegetarianism) leads to hormonal imbalances and the appearance of hyperandrogyny;

 • taking contraceptives, potent medications;